 Mutant: Year Zero does not separate the different types of conflict.
 Nothing stops you from Shooting someone in turn one, Manipulating him to give up in turn two, and Shooting him again in turn three.
 You freely choose which skill you want to use.
 Being in the middle of a firefight can make your bargaining position (page 82) worse, however.

-Surprise: If you attack in a way that the GM deems likely to surprise your enemy, you get to add +3 to your initiative roll.
+Surprise: If you attack in a way that the GM deems likely to surprise your enemy, you get to add +2 to your initiative roll.

 Sneak Attack: When you stalk someone and your attack catches them unawares, it's called a sneak attack.
-First, roll to Sneak.
+First, roll an opposed roll for Sneak vs Scout (page 48)..
 You get a modification according to how close you go, see the table below.
 To attack in close combat, you'll most often need to get within Arm's Length.
 If you fail, your target spots you at your starting distance - roll initiative.
 If you succeed, you get a free action (but not a maneuver) before you roll initiative.